sophiay98/4182_fuzzer/README.md

 The value of each cell should be a hex string within the range of the valid values for that field.

-For example, a valid CSV file shoud look like:
+For example, a valid CSV file should look like:

     ttl,len,version